|BSE: 500048||Sector: Engineering|

 Independent Directors have given declarations u/s 149(7) of the Companies Act 2013that they meet the criteria of independence as laid down u/s 149(6) of the said Act.

-(3) Remuneration of Directors:
+(4) Remuneration of Directors:

-Your Company being a Central Public Sector Enterprise the appointment tenure andremuneration of Directors are decided by the President of India.
+Your Company being a Central Public Sector Enterprise the appointment tenure andremuneration of Directors are decided by the Government of India.
 The Governmentcommunication appointing the Functional Directors indicate the detailed terms andconditions of their appointment including a provision for the applicability of therelevant rules of the Company.

 Government Nominee Directors were neither paid any remuneration nor sitting fee forattending Board / Committee meetings.

-Independent Directors are paid only sitting fee of Rs.20000 per meeting of the Board /Committee of the Board attended by them.
-Further if there are more than one such meetingon the same day a sitting fee @ Rs.10000 is paid for the second and subsequent meeting/s.
+Independent Directors are paid only sitting fee of '20000 per meeting of the Board /Committee of the Board attended by them.
+Further if there are more than one such meetingon the same day a sitting fee @ '10000 is paid for the second and subsequent meeting/s.

 Neither there was payment of commission to the Board of Directors nor any stock optionscheme offered to them during the year.

-Pursuant to the provisions of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 the details of remuneration paid to the Directors during 2015-16are provided under the 'Report on Corporate Governance' annexed to this report.
+Pursuant to the provisions of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 the details of remuneration paid to the Directors during 2016-17are provided under the Report on Corporate Governance' annexed to this report.

 In terms of Article 97 of the Articles of Association of the Company the President ofIndia is vested with the power to appoint the Directors of the Company from time to timeand also shall determine the term of office of such Directors.
-Accordingly the followingappointments on the Board of your Company were effected as per the directives of thePresident of India:
+However there was no freshappointment made subsequent to last Annual General Meeting.

 (6) Number of meetings of Board:

-During the year 11 meetings of the Board were held on 29.04.2015 28.05.201529.05.2015 10.07.2015 17.07.2015 14.08.2015 15.09.2015 06.11.2015 21.12.201513.01.2016 and 11.02.2016 Requirements on number and frequency of meetings in terms ofSection 173(1) of the Companies Act 2013 Regn.
-17(2) of the Listing Regulations andPara 3.3.1 of the DPE Guidelines were complied with in full.
+During the year six meetings of the Board were held on 20.04.2016 27.05.201628.06.2016 14.09.2016 25.11.2016 and 13.02.2017.
+Requirements on number and frequency ofmeetings in terms of Section 173(1) of the Companies Act 2013 Regulation 17(2) of theListing Regulations and Para 3.3.1 of the DPE Guidelines were complied with in full.

-(6) Directors' Responsibility Statement:
+(7) Directors' Responsibility Statement:

 Pursuant to section 134(5) of the Companies Act 2013 your Directors state that basedon the representation received from the management